 Loss of Rental Assistance.
 Affordable Housing Developments that are federally subsidized and are at risk of being converted to market rate housing through the loss of rental assistance.
 The property must have a contract with HUD or Rural Development for development-based rental assistance.
-The application must include a copy of the expiring contract, a copy of the land use restrictions, and a letter from HUD/RD that states that the property is at risk of being converted to market rate housing.
+The application must include a copy of the expiring contract, a copy of the land use restrictions (not applicable to Rural Development projects), and a letter from HUD/RD that states that the property is at risk of being converted to market rate housing.